 Calvin Denham – (Transcription included) Interview by Phil Pendleton.
 Denham played on the Stanford High School football team in the early 60’s.
 He talks about how the football program was almost lost, the rivalries with Lancaster and KSD, and his teammates.

 Doug Pendygraft – (Transcription included) Interview by Phil Pendleton.
 Pendygraft still holds the record for the most individual points scored in a Basketball National Tournament when he played for Lindsay Wilson.
 Later he played for Coach Rupp at UK.
 He talks about those things and his experiences coaching many Lincoln County teams.
 He also discusses Stanford’s rivalries with several area opponents, how sports were affected when the schools were integrated, the difficulties of the 70’s, and some of the other coaches and players.

 Jack Denny Johnson – (Transcription included) Interviewed by Phil Pendleton 07-11-13.
 Graduated in 1947 from McKinney High School in Lincoln County.
 Played basketball.
 Coached at various schools in the county until 1964.
 Differences in basketball between then and now.
 Talks about the integration in relation to sports.

-Jim Baird – Interviewed by Phil Pendleton 08-12-13.
+Jim Baird – (Transcription included) Interviewed by Phil Pendleton 08-12-13.
 Baird played basketball at Hustonville and coached several teams in Lincoln County.
 He talks about those experiences, the coaches, players, and teams, and the consolidation of the schools.